williamvds/uni/aim/lectures.md

 > Uses survival of the fittest via processes of selection, mutation, and
 > reproduction (recombination)

-- An individual (aka chromosome(s)) represents a candidate solution
+- __Chromosome__: A candidate solution (aka individual)
-- _Population_: A set of 'individuals' currently alive - current candidate solutions
+- __Population__: A set of _individuals_ currently 'alive' - being considered
-- Individuals evolved from one generation ( _iteration_ ) to another depending on the _fitness_ (objective function value) of individuals
+- __Evolution__: Each population is are evolved from one generation ( _iteration_ ) to another depending on their _fitness_
+  - Fitness is how close it is to the optimal solution, depends on objective function value
-- Ideally he last generation will contain the final, best, solutions
+- Ideally the last generation will contain the best solution(s)

 ## History
-- __Genetic algorithms__: evolving bit strings
+- __Genetic algorithms__: Evolving bit strings
 - __Evolutionary programming__: Evolves parameters of a program with fixed structure
 - __Evolution strategies__: Evolves vectors of real numbers
-- TODO
+- __Genetic programming__: Evolves computer programs in tree form
+  - __Gene expression programming__: Computer programs of different sizes
+are encoded in linear chromosomes of fixed length)
+  - __Grammatical evolution__: Evolves solutions with respect to a specified grammar

 ## Weaknesses
 - Limited theoretical and mathematical analyses - but is a growing field of